25 Sep 2018

 Place the roller under your lower legs, hands supporting your weight.
 Now roll from below the knee to above the ankle.

 Lay with the roller on your hip and roll from hip to knee and back again.

 Sit your upper legs on the roller with arms supporting you from behind.
 Lift your bum up and roll one leg forward until the other is bent.

 Lay face down with one leg draped over the roller against your inner thigh.
 Then roll in as far as comfortable.

 Lay face down on your roller, weight supported on forearms and roll from knee to hip.

 Sit on a roller with one leg crossed over the other and move your weight towards the crossed leg as far as comfortable.

-Lay with the roller under your armpit and shift weight onto your lats with upper body off the ground.
+Lay with the roller under your armpit and shift weight onto your lats with your upper body off the ground.